vikeshdas/Ride-Hailing-Demo-App/README.md

 # Ride-Hailing-Demo-App

 #### This is a map
-map is a matrix each cell has a value which represent weight of that cell, if any user enter source and destination ,there will be some weight of source and destination ,according to that value i will calculate distance between source and destination
+map is a graph adjacency matrix  each cell(index i,j) has a value which represent weight of that cell, if any user enter source as (i,j) and destination(i,j) ,it will pic value of source(i,j) and distination(i,h),there will be some weight of source and destination ,according to that value i will calculate distance between source and destination
 <img src="map.png" width="100%" align="top-left" alt="" title="RNN" />